DarthAsh/CrowdLabel-QC/docs/REPORTS.md

 - `tagger_id`, `assignment_id` – the tagger and assignment identifiers; only
   assignment `1205` rows are written.
-- `first_comment_id`, `first_prompt_id` – the comment and prompt identifiers
-  from the first eligible tag in the assignment, to anchor the row back to the source data.
+- `first_prompt_id` – the prompt identifier from the first eligible tag in the assignment, to anchor the row back to the source data.
 If the prompt is missing in the source data the column is empty.
 - `first_tag_timestamp` – the earliest timestamp among the assignment's
   eligible tags.
 - `eligible_tag_count` – number of eligible timestamped YES/NO tags examined for